Authors, Writers, Publishers, and Book Readers

 Added by Suzy Davies on July 28, 2015 at 5:09am — No Comments

 It’s only natural that my novel, Curse Me Not, should fall into the genre that I read the most and like the best—paranormal romance.
 What’s unnatural, however, is the novel doesn’t involve any of the usual suspects found in the genre.
 Not a one.
-In fact, to some paranormal romance lovers, I may have…Continue
+In fact, to some paranormal romance lovers, I may have committed…Continue

 Added by Elizabeth Fisher on July 27, 2015 at 11:36pm — No Comments